 Here is how you would write the program to perform the engineering unit conversion.
 This example assumes you have calculated or loaded the engineering unit value and stored it in V3000.
 Also, you have to perform this for all four channels if you are using different data for each channel.

-operations using binary, BCD, etc. When using this module, it is usually easier to perform any math calculations in binary because of the large numbers involved.
+NOTE: The DL405 offers various instructions that allow you to perform math operations using binary, BCD, etc. When using this module, it is usually easier to perform any math calculations in binary because of the large numbers involved.